Nato agrees 'fundamental shift' to counter Russia

 “In light of its hostile policies and actions, we cannot consider the Russian Federation to be our partner.
 However, we remain willing to keep open channels of communication with Moscow to manage and mitigate risks, prevent escalation and increase transparency,” the Strategic Concept says.
 “Any change in our relationship depends on the Russian Federation halting its aggressive behaviour and fully complying with international law.”

-Stoltenberg told a press conference that Russia had walked away from Nato's attempt to build a partnership, and relations were now the worst since the Cold War. "[Ukraine} has made it impossible for us to have the kind of partnership and engagement with Russia that we worked for for so long."
+Stoltenberg told a press conference that Russia had walked away from Nato's attempt to build a partnership, and relations were now the worst since the Cold War. "[Ukraine] has made it impossible for us to have the kind of partnership and engagement with Russia that we worked for for so long."

 China is also highlighted as a challenge to Nato.
 "We see a deepening strategic partnership between Moscow and Beijing," Stoltenberg told a press conference.
 "China is not our adversary but we must be serious about the challenge it represents."